lsst-sqre/sqr-015/index.rst

     pip install cookiecutter

-* Ensure that your locale settings are correct and that you're using UTF-8.
+* Ensure that your locale settings are correct and that you're using
+  UTF-8:

 .. code-block:: bash

     export LC_ALL=en_US.utf-8
     export LANG=en_US.utf-8

-* Create a new microservice project.
+* Create a new microservice project:

 .. code-block:: bash